Monkshood

 Aconitum napellus occupies a unique and cautionary position within the materia medica, a plant historically revered for its analgesic and antineuralgic power, yet feared for its extreme toxicity.
 Its therapeutic potential lies within a razor-thin margin between pain relief and fatal poisoning, making it a model example of the similia similibus curentur (“like cures like”) principle often referenced in historical medical philosophy.

 The primary active alkaloid, aconitine, acts by modifying sodium channel kinetics in excitable membranes.
-By prolonging depolarisation, it disrupts nerve conduction and desensitises sensory neurons, leading to local numbness and tingling, the same sensations that precede paralysis in toxic doses.
+Prolonged depolarisation disrupts nerve conduction and desensitises sensory neurons, leading to local numbness and tingling —the same sensations that precede paralysis at toxic doses.
 In extremely dilute topical preparations, this mechanism may contribute to pain reduction by dulling peripheral nerve excitability and interfering with pain signalling pathways.

 Historically, external applications were used to alleviate neuralgic and rheumatic pain, particularly where the pain presented as sharp, burning, or tingling.
 19th-century physicians such as Fleming and Turnbull explored Aconitum liniments and ointments for trigeminal neuralgia, sciatica, and facial neuralgia, noting a transient anaesthetic effect followed by relief of deep-seated pain.
 This topical action was considered especially valuable when pain was accompanied by cutaneous hyperaesthesia (hypersensitivity of the skin).